XavierVI/Project2/README.md

 #### [X] Write a static method in the BT class.
 It takes an array of integer values and creates a **binary search tree** by consecutively inserting these values to an empty tree (Nil).
 The method is required to return a reference of a Node object.
 You need to implement a helper function for inserting a new node to a binary search tree.

 #### [???]
 Write a method to delete the node which has the given key.
 We assume that the binary tree is a binary search tree.
-**Notes and ideas**:
-- It is not specified the result has to be a balanced BT.

-## Description of each class
-#### Main
-Used to create BTs and run tests.

-#### BT
-The abstract class from the instructions.
-Inherited by both Node and Nil.

-#### Nil
-This is the class that uses the singleton pattern.
-It creates one instance of itself and that one instance is placed in a BT to represent NIL (or nothing is there).

-#### Node
-This class represents a node in a BT.